LienM/recpack/doc/source/guides.create_algorithm.rst

 _predict
 """""""""

-Prediction is noweasy: for each nonzero user in the input matrix we set the item's score equal to the recency score we computed in ``_fit``.
+Prediction is now easy: for each nonzero user in the input matrix we set the item's score equal to the recency score we computed in ``_fit``.

 ::